 Mains electricity is available on the ground and very easily accessible and shall thus be connected to each of the units.
 The proponent shall apply for upgrading of the power supply from KPLC to accommodate the anticipated demand such that transformer(s) shall have to be installed within the project but this shall be determined in liason with the KPLC.
 A power substation has been provided for in the proposed project.
-During occupation/operation phase, the use of renewable energy sources such as solar should be encouraged and thus such provisions must be made at design level.
+During occupation/operation phase, the use of renewable energy sources such as solar should be explored.